floe/surfacecast/README.md

   * Python Client
     * Using webcams as live sources (e.g. for the front stream) is somewhat hit-and-miss and depends on the pixel formats the webcam can deliver.
 Reliable results so far only with 24-bit RGB or 16-bit YUYV/YUV2 (see also [issue #4](https://github.com/floe/surfacestreams/issues/4)).
 The front/face cam needs to support 640x360 natively, the surface cam needs to support 1280x720 natively.
 Good results with Logitech C270 (front) and C920 (surface).
     * The Python client has a noticeable delay (sometimes on the order of 30 seconds) before the surface stream finally starts running, unlike e.g. the browser client (see also [issue #2](https://github.com/floe/surfacestreams/issues/2)).
 Once it runs, the delay is negligible, but the waiting time until things synchronize is iffy.
+    * A Raspberry Pi 4 is just barely fast enough to handle the incoming and outgoing streams _plus_ the SurfaceCast perspective transform.
+Overclocking to 1800/600 (core/GPU) is recommended.
   * HTML5 client
     * not working on Chromium (probably a codec issue, see [#8](https://github.com/floe/surfacestreams/issues/8))
     * not working on Safari (reason unknown, see [#6](https://github.com/floe/surfacestreams/issues/6))